+As the steam is formed it starts to dominate the volume and thus the density of the two-phase fluid decreases, and keeps on decreasing as the fluid rises to the surface.
 The temperature and pressure profile up the well can be calculated rather accurately and actual measurements are also made inside the wells while they are flowing.
-The temperature inside the well is usually kept high enough for the silica to stay within the safe "No scaling" area as far as scaling is concerned (fig. 1).
-The exception to this is for wells that have very poor inflow or are fully opened for maximum flow.
-In this case the restriction to flow will cause a large pressure loss and consequent temperature drop.
-The temperature may fall within the scaling region and that is to be avoided.
-The way to overcome this silica scaling problem is to partly close the valve on the wellhead, or throttle the flow by other means, and thus by reducing the flow the pressure at the wellhead is maintained high enough.
+The temperature inside the well is usually kept high enough for the silica to stay within the safe "No scaling" area (Figure 1).
+For wells with poor inflow or that are fully opened for maximum flow the wellhead pressure (WHP) may be so low to cause the temperature to fall within the scaling region, something that should be avoided.
+The way to overcome the silica scaling problem is to partly close the operating valve on the wellhead, or throttle the flow by other means to elevate the WHP to the desired value.